abhinav-veeragandham/SWE645-HW2/README.md

 # SWE645-HW2
-This repository contains web pages which will be used to deploy on docker.
+This repository contains web pages which is used to deploy on docker.